Remote Employee Monitoring: Leveraging Technology for Success

 Good employee monitoring software always involves the people concerned directly.
 Create clear rules for your remote teams regarding their self-assessment.

-For example, it is possible for every employee to send a short report to the project manager or supervisor at the end of the working day or at the end of a working week, explaining which tasks were worked on in the period under review and what time was used for them.
+For example, every employee can send a short report to the project manager or supervisor at the end of each working day or week, explaining which tasks were worked on during the review period and what time was used for them.

 Software for such tasks enables you to collect various work reports from your employees, which can also be customized accordingly.
-Have the work reports sent to you daily, weekly or monthly.
-Appropriately, you have the option of accepting, rejecting, commenting on, and rating reports on the work progress.
+Have the work reports sent to you daily, weekly, or monthly.
+Appropriately, you can accept, reject, comment, and rate reports on the work progress.

-Filters are available for monitoring the work reports, which you can use to select the reporting period, employees, or a department or to display report statistics.
+Filters are available to monitor the work reports.
+You can use them to select the reporting period, employees, or department or to display report statistics.

 Work reports from remote employees promote self-discipline and enable individual colleagues to communicate how they feel about the current situation and whether they might need relief or would like to take on more responsibility.